-MS Disease Modifying Therapies Chart - permission to use the adapted chart from the MS Association of America
+MS Disease Modifying Therapies Chart (2016)- permission to use from the MS Association of America

-National MS Society MS Disease Modifying Medications - download booklet Current as of January 2015.
+National MS Society MS Disease Modifying Therapies - 2016 - download booklet Current as of February 2016.
 The online brochure is updated with breaking news as required.
 If you download this booklet, periodically check for the updated online version at the National MS Society website.

 News: October 2015

 MRI (magnetic resonance imaging) is very useful to show the areas in the brain and spinal cord affected by MS. These damaged areas are much more easily seen on MRI when gadolinium, a contrast agent, is infused into the bloodstream.
 On MRI, gadolinium looks bright in the MS-damaged areas.
 MRI with contrast is used to diagnosis MS as well as in follow-up to see how well a person’s disease-modifying therapy is working to control new MS damage in the brain and spinal cord.
 Gadolinium agents are also used for MRI scans of other parts of the body, because of the improved contrast they provide.

 We used to think that gadolinium was eliminated from the bloodstream and body relatively quickly after infusion.
 However, recent studies have found that some people have gadolinium deposits still in the brain even many years after the last infusion.
 What’s important to note is that we have no evidence these deposits are harmful.
 Certainly, we need more research in this area, and that is what the FDA is doing.